Who is Portfolio Recovery Associates?

 Don’t apply for new lines of credit.
 It’s also considered fraudulent to apply for new lines of credit if you are unable to pay your current creditors.

 Don’t ignore them.
-You can do things on your terms, but ignoring the situation will not make PRA go away.
+You can do things on your terms, but ignoring the situation will not make Portfolio Recovery Associates, LLC go away.
 Ignoring them sets you up for a possible lawsuit.

-If you’re looking for a reputable credit repair company to help you with collection accounts and repair your credit, we HIGHLY recommend Lexington Law Firm.
+If you’re looking for a reputable credit repair company to help you with collection accounts and repair your credit, consider working with Lexington Law Firm.

 Here’s a list of some of the nation’s most popular debt collectors that cause damage to your credit.